 - 1 ounce soda water, to top

 - 1 barspoon Licor 43 liqueur

-Add the rum, lime juice and syrup to a shaker with ice, and shake until well-chilled.
+Add the rum, lime juice and syrup into a shaker with ice and shake until well-chilled.

 Drop the mint sprig in the bottom of a Collins glass, add fresh ice, and strain the drink over the top.
 Top with the soda water.

-Garnish with a mint sprig, and slowly pour the liqueur onto the leaves and the top of the drink.
+Garnish with a mint sprig, and slowly pour the liqueur over the leaves and the top of the drink.

-*House-spiced rum: Add 1 stick of cinnamon, 5 ground cloves and 3 ground star anise to 1 750mL bottle of aged rum.
+*Housemade spiced rum: Add 1 stick of cinnamon, 5 ground cloves and 3 ground star anise to one 750 milliliter bottle of aged rum.
 Let steep for at least 12 hours or until desired flavor is achieved, then strain out solids.